Korn Ferry Order Form Terms and Conditions

 c.
 Services may include coaching services (“Coaching Services”) for specific individual(s) (each a “Coachee”).
 Korn Ferry and the Coachee must have open and frank communications for the Coaching Services to be effective.
 Communications between Korn Ferry and a Coachee will be, so far as is reasonably possible, confidential.
 Korn Ferry will not be asked or allowed to disclose information provided to Korn Ferry in confidence by a Coachee, except information which Korn Ferry in good faith believes is in one of the following categories: (i) information that the Coachee or some other person is, has, or may become engaged in illegal activity; (ii) information that the Coachee or some other person is, has, or may become a danger or health and safety risk to himself or herself or third persons; (iii) information that the Coachee authorizes Korn Ferry to release; (iv) information that generally informs Client of the scope, nature and timing of any activity, the goals in the development and coaching plan for the Coaching Services, or the progress being made in attaining the established goals or as otherwise required in connection with the engagement; or (v) information that may have a material or adverse effect on Client, the Korn Ferry coach or Korn Ferry.
 Korn Ferry and the Korn Ferry coach may obtain information from the Coachee’s supervisors, co-workers and other persons concerning the Coachee’s work performance.
 This information, including the identity of any person providing the information, is and will remain so far as is reasonably possible confidential and neither Client nor the Coachee will have access to this information.
 The Coachee will be advised of these coaching rules prior to participating in the coaching assignment.
 If any information arising from the Coaching Services is required to be disclosed by any subpoena or other court order, under any applicable law or regulation, Korn Ferry will be entitled to make any required disclosure.
 Korn Ferry will undertake to notify Client or the Coachee prior to disclosing the Confidential Information, unless prohibited by the terms of the order or legal requirement.

 d.
-Nothing in the Agreement prohibits, or is intended in any manner to prohibit, Recipient from reporting possible violations of federal law or regulations to any governmental agency or entity, including the Department of Justice, the Securities and Exchange Commission, Congress, and any agency Inspector General, or making other disclosures that are protected under the whistleblower provisions of federal law or regulations.
+Nothing in the Agreement prohibits, or is intended in any manner to prohibit, Recipient from reporting possible violations of law or regulations to any governmental agency or entity or making other disclosures that are protected under the whistleblower provisions of applicable law or regulations.
 Recipient does not need Discloser’s prior authorization to make any protected reports or disclosures; nor is Recipient required to notify Discloser that protected reports or disclosures have been made.
-Without limiting the foregoing, nothing in the Agreement is intended to interfere with or restrain the immunity provided under 18 U.S.C.
-Section 1833(b) for confidential disclosures of trade secrets to government officials or lawyers, solely to report or investigate a suspected violation of law or included in a sealed filing in court or other proceeding.
+Without limiting the foregoing, nothing in the Agreement is intended to interfere with or restrain the immunity provided under applicable whistleblower laws for confidential disclosures of trade secrets to government officials or lawyers, solely to report or investigate a suspected violation of law or included in a sealed filing in court or other proceeding.

 9. Personal Data.